skiadas/banking-flask/specs/tables.md

 We will opt for this second option.

-Let's start with the `user` table:
+Let's start with the `users` table:

 - `username` should be a variable length character field.
 It should be not null, and be the primary key.
 - `password` should be a variable length character field.
 It should be not null.